jh1993/CursedTrials/README.txt

 - Start with Silkshifter and Teleport.
 - Arcane Accounting is not allowed.
 - All enemies are spiders.
-- You always take 1 poison damage per turn.
+- You always take 1 poison damage per turn if there are enemies in the realm.

 Toxic Humor:
 - All living, nature, and demon enemies have -100 poison resistance, and +200 resistance to all other elements.